We envision a world where all LGBTQ+ humans are heard, housed, and mentally healthy.

 Elena Joy Thurston is an inspirational LGBTQ speaker, trainer, and founder of the nonprofit Pride and Joy Foundation - which is dedicated to reducing the rate of suicide and homelessness in the LGBTQ community.
 A Mormon mom of four who lost her marriage, her church, and her community when she came out as a lesbian, Elena’s viral TEDx talk on surviving conversion therapy has been viewed 40,000+ times and landed her media and speaking opportunities with ABC, CBS, FOX, Boston’s First Event, Seacoast Wellness Series, and THRIVE.

-Teacher in the Madison School District, Phoenix AZ.
+Teacher in the Madison School District.
 Parent.
 Peace Corps Volunteer.
 Extensive school board and community service.

 Business bachelor's degree.
 Years of work in the accounting world.
 Served on several boards including Casting for Recovery, a breast cancer support organization